Additional global research undertaken in 2022 identifies the granular tourism experiences in demand post-pandemic across 20 markets.

-While research has predominately focused on understanding international consumer demand, Tourism Australia has also continued to undertake domestic research over the last eight years.
-Based on information gathered by our Consumer Demand Project we produce traveller profiles which are released annually to provide insights into the travel preferences and behaviours of consumers.
+While research has predominately focused on understanding international consumer demand, Tourism Australia has also included the domestic market in this research since 2016, whilst collaborating with State and Territory partners.
+Based on information gathered by the Consumer Demand Project Tourism Australia produces traveller profiles which are released annually to provide insights into the travel preferences and behaviours of consumers.
 Market specific traveller profiles are available on the market regions pages.